+Currently, ambassadors report spending 3 to 5 hours a month participating in the program and engaging with neighbors.
 We recognize that this is a volunteer role and the amount of time you can commit to being an ambassador will fluctuate week to week and month to month.
-Our asks of you will vary based on community happenings, too, but should be able to be accomplished in an hour per week or less.
+Our asks of you will vary based on community happenings, too.
+We do have a standing quarterly meeting as a group that last an hour and a half.

 For urgent news–like weather or safety alerts–we expect our ambassadors to help us spread the word quickly.
 An overview of expectations is below.
 Generally, you can decide how often you’d like to coordinate neighborhood projects or block parties and can work on them whenever fits your schedule.
 The same goes for sharing non-urgent city news (remember not to leave grass clippings in the streets, recreation registration opens next week, etc).

 - Attend quarterly meetings